C.J. Cron Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- The Padres had a 3.82 team ERA that ranked 11th among all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.